 Kroshay

-The Arabian version of Crochet introduced to the UAE in the 2000s.
+The Arabian version of crochet introduced to the UAE in the 2000s.
 Sometimes crystal beads are added in the trim or on the end of fringes.

 Teli bands waiting to be worked onto garments